-Note 14: Related Party Transactions
+Note 13: Related Party Transactions

-During 2016, DMP Asset Management Ltd managed part of the company's investment portfolio.
-The Chair of the company's board, Ms Brenda Shanahan, is a director of DMP Asset Management.
+Related party transactions during 2017 and 2016 were as follows:

-During 2016, an employee of the company worked as the personal assistant to the Executive Director, Professor Tom Kay and worked on a contract basis for Professor Tom Kay's wife.
+- DMP Asset Management Ltd managed part of the company's investment portfolio.
+The Chair of the company's board until 31 December 2017, Ms Brenda Shanahan, is a director of DMP Asset Management. - An employee of the company worked as the personal assistant to the Executive Director, Professor Tom Kay and worked on a contract basis for Professor Tom Kay's wife. - Professor Tom Kay is also the Executive Director of the Aikenhead Centre for Medical Discovery and the remuneration for performing that role is paid by St Vincent's Hospital Melbourne.

-Note 15: Funds Held in Trust
+Note 14: Funds Held in Trust